HP Spectre x360 14 review

 Weight: 3 pounds

-The company's Spectre models stand out against the many uninspired competitors, but the new Spectre x360 14 is downright luxurious.
+The company's Spectre models have always stood out against uninspired competitors, but the new Spectre x360 14 is downright luxurious.
 The newest edition to HP's premium 2-in-1 lineup combines a startlingly attractive chassis with gorgeous display options, fast performance and long battery life.
 It separates itself with a unique 3:2 aspect ratio and OLED panel option, a pair of features capable of enhancing work and play.

 Not only does the Spectre x360 14 nail the basics, but it also comes with a USB-C rechargeable stylus and offers a decent selection of ports (USB Type-A and microSD included).
 Add to that a clicky keyboard and a large, silky touchpad and the Spectre x360 14 is one of the most impressive laptops I've ever reviewed.